virt-pvm/misc/pvm-get-started-with-kata.md

 ---

-`PVM` is a software virtualization technology that is purpose-built to support Kata Containers without the need for hardware virtualization assistance.
-It is designed as a vendor for KVM, similar to Intel and AMD, making it compatible with the software stack in Kata Containers.
+`PVM` is a software virtualization technology that is purpose-built to support `Kata Containers` without the need for hardware virtualization assistance.
+It is designed as a vendor for `KVM`, similar to `Intel` and `AMD`, making it compatible with the software stack in `Kata Containers`.

 # Pre-requisites

 ---

-This document requires the presence of Kata Containers and Containerd on your system.
+This document requires the presence of `Kata Containers` and `Containerd` on your system.
 If you have the necessary environment set up, you can proceed directly to the [PVM configuration](#configure-pvm).

 Since the PVM hypervisor is based on `Linux kernel 6.7-rc6`, if you only want to test it, we also provide a pre-configured VM image with Kata Containers and PVM.
 You can directly proceed to [verify using the VM image](#verify-kata-containers-with-pvm-using-vm-image).
 # Configure Kata Containers and Containerd